sql-js/sql.js/README.md

-## Versions of sql.js included in the [distributed artifacts](https://github.com/sql-js/sql.js/releases/latest)
+## Versions of sql.js included in the distributed artifacts
+You can always find the latest published artifacts on https://github.com/sql-js/sql.js/releases/latest.

 For each [release](https://github.com/sql-js/sql.js/releases/), you will find a file called `sqljs.zip` in the *release assets*.
 It will contain:
  - `sql-wasm.js` : The Web Assembly version of Sql.js.
 Minified and suitable for production.
 Use this.
 If you use this, you will need to include/ship `sql-wasm.wasm` as well.
  - `sql-wasm-debug.js` : The Web Assembly, Debug version of Sql.js.
 Larger, with assertions turned on.
 Useful for local development.
 You will need to include/ship `sql-wasm-debug.wasm` if you use this.